vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 Most fields stored in `ExecutionResult` have equivalents in `CallOutcome`.
 The only exceptions are`logs` and `gas_refunded` fields from `ExecutionResult::Success`, which do not exist in `CallOutcome`.
 Conversely, `CallOutcome` includes `memory_offset`, which has no direct counterpart in `ExecutionResult`.

 When `Inspector::call` is executed, it must return a `CallOutcome`.
 However, the `transaction_callback` run inside `Inspector::call` executes the full EVM and returns an `ExecutionResult`.
-Hence, the conversion between this two is needed.
+Hence, the conversion between the two is needed.

 This conversion is performed using the [`execution_result_to_call_outcome`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/utils/evm_call.rs#L21) function [within `Inspector::on_call`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/travel_call/inspector.rs#L80).
 During this process `logs` and `gas_refunded` fields from `ExecutionResult::Success` are discarded, as they are not required in `CallOutcome`. `memory_offset` is obtained from `CallInputs`, which is also passed to `execution_result_to_call_outcome` as an argument.